kunhwiko/concepts/languages/devops/kubernetes.md

 3) kube-scheduler: assigns Pods to Nodes
 4) kube-controller-manager
 5) coreDNS: functions as DNS server in cluster

+Raft protocol: odd number of Master Nodes exist for consensus to be possible
 ```

 ##### Controller Manager